adambard/learnxinyminutes-docs/javascript.html.markdown

 [Javascript: The Right Way][10] is a guide intended to introduce new developers to JavaScript and help experienced developers learn more about its best practices.

-[Javascript:Info][11] is a modern javascript tutorial covering the basics (core language and working with a browser) as well as advanced topics with concise explanations.
+[javascript.info][11] is a modern javascript tutorial covering the basics (core language and working with a browser) as well as advanced topics with concise explanations.
+Continuously maintained and updated by the community.

 In addition to direct contributors to this article, some content is adapted from